 According to contemporary observers Dunn quickly became one of the best known university professors in the classics on the Pacific coast.
-When he returned to the University of Oregon in 1903, he organized the Classical Club and began giving lectures across the state.
+When he returned to the University of Oregon he organized the Classical Club and began giving lectures across the state.
 He joined the Classical Association of the Pacific Northwest and the American Philological Association.
 In 1912, Dunn was elected President of the largest regional Classics organization, the Classical Association of the Midwest and South (CAMWS).
-In one of his last public activities before his death, Dunn arranged the program of the American Classical League, which held its annual meeting in Portland on July 1, 1936.
-He organized the meeting despite his retirement from the University of Oregon the year before and his failing health.73 also the "Tenth Annual Catalog of the Officers and Students of the State University of Oregon, 1885-86," 52, and "Professor Dunn Passes," Oregon Daily Emerald, January 8, 1937, p.
-1. 71 Twenty-Fifth Anniversary Report, 1894-1919, Harvard University Class of 1894, pp. 119-120.
-See also "Prof Johnson is Dead," Eugene Daily Register, September 14, 1898, p.
-1.
+In one of his last public activities before his death, Dunn arranged the program of the American Classical League which held its annual meeting in Portland on July 1, 1936.
+He organized the meeting despite his retirement from the University of Oregon the year before and his failing health.
+70 p.
+119. See also the Tenth Annual Catalog of the Officers and Students of the State University of Oregon, 1885-86, 52, and "Professor Dunn Passes," Oregon Daily Emerald, January 8, 1937.
+68 Ibid, pp. 119-120.
+See also "Prof Johnson is Dead," Eugene Daily Register, September 14, 1898.